OzzyCzech/namedays-cs/readme.md

 getNameDayArray(date); // ['Adam', 'Eva']
 ```

-It's possible that there are no name days for a given date:
+It is possible that there are no name days for a given date:

 ```javascript
 import {getNameDay, getNameDayArray} from 'namedays-cs';